zammad/zammad-user-documentation/extras/dashboard.rst

 Checking Your Stats
 ===================

-The **dashboard** is the first thing you’ll see after logging in.
+The **dashboard** is the first thing you'll see after logging in.
 Monitor your productivity at a glance, compare your stats to the company average (in gray below your own), and see what everyone else is up to.